vx-zone/vx-zone.github.io/_posts/2022-10-02-ramanalysis-ahmet.md

 ```

 You should look at the process hacker or task manager to identify the PID.
-In my case was it 1652.
-Now we are going to be able to dump our volatile memory to be analyzed with
+In my case, it was 19608 Now, we are going to be able to dump our volatile memory to be analyzed with
 Rekall Framework.